Hwisu-99/SwProject2024/README.md

-# Eclass Group Page Update
+# Improve Eclass group page

 ## How to install and use
 1. Clone the repository